Best daily deals

 On the top of the capsule is a mute toggle—which will also turn off the lights behind the grill.

-Like most USB condenser microphones, the HyperX QuadCast is very easy to set up—and a little difficult to get exactly right.
+Like most USB condenser microphones, the HyperX QuadCast is very easy to set up—and a little tricky to get exactly right.
 By that, I mean you won’t run into trouble on setup, but you’ll find that your gaming station may be a pain to reconfigure so the microphone doesn’t pick up your screaming graphics card when you run Overwatch on Ultra settings.
 It’s a problem all condenser mics have, so don’t worry too much.

 The microphone looks a lot like a hairbrush sans bristles, and it’s held up on a tilting stand with a relatively robust dual-shock mount.
 On the bottom of the capsule is a gain dial to increase or decrease the sensitivity, and on the back is a knob to swap your pickup pattern.
 If you don’t know what to do with it, we can help you below.